pharo-project/pheps/pheps-0004.md

 would be a selector '?foo'

-Another alternate approach (Both 2) that would not remove $? from binary characters is to consider that selector cannot start with ? but can contain it.
+**Both 2.** Another alternate approach (Both 2) that would not remove $? from binary characters is to consider that selector cannot start with ? but can contain it.

 ```
 x ?foo